digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 >2. ***`MODE:="666"`***
 >	- "666" corresponds to read (4), write (2), and execute (1) permissions for the owner, group, and others, respectively.
 In this context, "666" means read and write permissions for everyone.
 >3. **`GROUP="plugdev":`**
 >    - This specifies the group ownership of the device node.
 The device will be assigned to the "plugdev" group.
+The "plugedev" group is primarilty associated with serial commuication devices such as UART ports.
 >4. **`SUBSYSTEM=="tty":`**
 >    - This condition narrows down the rule to devices in the "tty" (terminal) subsystem.
 It's often used for serial port devices.
 >5. **`SYMLINK+="emlid_rtk":`**